 - A living will dictating what kind of care you need

 These are just some of the many different components which people frequently include in estate plans.
 You should ensure you both identify the tools you need to use and ensure you have completed all required steps to get the protection you anticipate from making full use of those legal tools.

 Parman & Easterday helps people of all ages and at all income and asset levels with the estate planning process.
 We work hard to make sure you have provided yourself and your family with certainty about the future by making use of the legal tools available to you.
-If you live in Oklahoma City, OK, in Kansas City, KS, or in surrounding areas, we can help you.
+If you live in or around the Oklahoma City, OK, Tulsa, OK, Kansas City, MO or Overland Park, KS areas we can help you.

 Don’t wait to create your estate plan until it is too late and don’t leave yourself or your family vulnerable to unexpected problems in case of an injury, illness, or death.
-Give us a call today at (405)-843-6100 in Oklahoma City or 913-385-9400 in Kansas to begin the estate planning process.
+Give us a call today at (405)-843-6100 in Oklahoma City, OK, or 913-385-9400 in Overland Park, KS, to begin the estate planning process.
 You can also contact us online to learn more about what we can do for you.